 The Consortium is organized in three-year cycles.
 Participating companies make a three-year financial commitment with the option to renew at the end of each cycle.
 The first NASGRO Consortium cycle began in 2001, the seventh cycle (2019-2022) is now underway, and the eighth cycle (2022-2025) will begin next year.
-New participants will be accepted for the planned seventh cycle beginning in 2019.
+New participants will soon be accepted for this new cycle.
 Companies can participate at a single geographical site, two sites, or an unlimited number of sites (with a substantial discount on participation fees).

 Benefits of Consortium Participation

 - Site license(s) for the current version of NASGRO

 - Automatic upgrades to new NASGRO versions as they are released